River Access Parking System and Mitigation Plan 2022

 On a sidenote, last year, affected residents were allowed two parking permits for each household.
 This year, the proposal indicates "In addition to the one (1) parking permit issued per address, two (2) visitor permits will be issued per address and each visitor parking permit will allow one (1) plated visitor vehicle per address. ".
 I'm presuming that the additional visitor parking permits can be used by members of the household in the same way as the non-visitor parking permit.

-jeff leader about 2 years ago
+jeff leader over 2 years ago

 We have 3 vehicles registered as residents of Willow Street.
 Are we allowed the 3 parking permits plus visitor permits?
 How many visitor permits?